Washington State Genealogical Society Logo Washington State Genealogical Society Logo

 What's New

-WSGS is still accepting family histories of any man, woman or child who lived in Washington Territory on or before 11 Nov 1889.
-To date, we have over 3,600 people indexed here.
+Pioneer Push to 5,000.
+WSGS is trying to have 5,000 pioneers listed in the Pioneer Pursuit Index.
+To date, we have over 3,800 people indexed.
+Please help us by researching family histories of any man, woman or child who lived in Washington Territory on or before 11 Nov 1889.
 For more information about the Pioneer Pursuit program, click here

 WSGS Resources and Services